sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

 ## Task 4: Implement and Test URL filtering

- 1. Now, navigate back to tab where you have opened Bastion VM and browse the below mentioned URL.
+ 1. Navigate back to tab where you have opened Bastion VM and browse the below mentioned URL.
 You can see the error **can't reach this page**.

+    ```
+    www.nytimes.com/section/world
+    ```

     ![](images1/error1.png)

- 1. Navigate back to the other tab, where Azure Portal is opened and to your **JumpVM-rg** resource group then select **firewallpolicy**.
+ 1. Now switch back to the other tab, where Azure Portal is opened and to your **JumpVM-rg** resource group then select **firewallpolicy**.

     ![](images/firewall17.png "search gateway")